oasis-tcs/openc2-ap-pf/oc2pf.md

 _The content in this section is non-normative, except where it is marked normative._

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
-OpenC2 typically uses a request-response paradigm where a _Command_ is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol, and the Consumer can respond with status and any requested information.
+OpenC2 typically uses a request-response paradigm where a  Command is encoded by a  Producer  (managing application) and transferred to a  Consumer (managed device or virtualized function) using a secure transfer protocol, and the Consumer acts on the request and responds with status and any other requested information.

-OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
-These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
-The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.
+This specification defines an Actuator profile for **Packet Filtering (PF)**.
+In particular, the specification comprises a set of Actions, Targets, Actuator Specifiers, and Command Arguments that integrates PF functionality with the OpenC2 Command set.
+Through this Command set, cyber security orchestrators may gain visibility into and provide control over PF functionality in a manner that is independent of the instance of the PF function.
+All components, devices, and systems that provide PF functionality MUST implement the identified OpenC2 Actions, Targets, Specifiers, and Arguments as specified in the Conformance section of this specification.

+Though cyber defense components, devices, systems and/or instances may implement multiple Actuator profiles, a particular OpenC2 Message may reference at most a single Actuator profile.
+The scope of this document is limited to PF.

+**Note:** This Actuator profile is consistent with Version 1.0 of the OpenC2 Language Specification ([[OpenC2-Lang-v1.0]](#openc2-lang-v10)).

+---

+The rest of the specification is organized as follows:

+[Section Two](#2-openc2-language-binding) (normative) binds this particular profile to the OpenC2 Language Specification.
+Section Two enumerates the components of the language specification that are meaningful in the context of PF and defines components that are applicable to this distinct profile.
+Section Two also defines the Commands (i.e., the Action/Target pairs) that are permitted in the context of PF.

+[Section Three](#3-conformance-statements) (normative) presents definitive criteria for conformance so that cyber security stakeholders can be assured that their products, instances and/or integrations are compatible with OpenC2.

+[Annex A](#annex-a-sample-commands) (non-normative) provides multiple examples of Commands and associated Responses (JSON serialization) to facilitate development.

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).